benjaminramey/benjaminramey.github.io/_posts/2015-09-03-permutations-with-iterators-in-csharp.markdown

 ---
-title:  "Permuations with Iterators in C#"
+title:  "Permutations with Iterators in C#"
 date:   2015-09-03 12:27:00
 description: "Link to great code for generator permutations of objects with iterators"
 ---